 Contractual Implications for IT Businesses of the GDPR

-The new EU General Data Protection Regulation (2016/679) introduces a single framework of data protection compliance throughout the EU.
-The deadline for compliance is 25th May 2018.
+The new EU General Data Protection Regulation (2016/679) introduced a single framework of data protection compliance throughout the EU.

 IT companies will need to look carefully at their procedures, policies and contractual obligations to avoid falling foul of the GDPR.

 This note focuses on the steps that IT companies should be taking with regards to their contracts in light of the looming deadline.

 Data Controller or Data Processor?

 In most cases IT businesses will be, as within their relationships with customers, Data Processors rather than Data Controllers.
 The regime is still more onerous for Data Controllers, although for the first time, under the GDPR, data subjects will be able to take action directly against the Data Processor if the processor is in breach.
 As well as damages claims, Data Processors will also be liable to fines and other sanctions from the regulator (fines of up to 4% of total turnover).

 For this reason, it is extremely important that: